21st Century Community Learning Center Afterschool Programs

 Providing families with no-cost afternoon programming that is educational, enriching, nurturing, and enjoyable, and which helps each student identify and remove the barriers which prevent him or her from succeeding academically, socially, or behaviorally.

-One full-time student support specialist per site leads a team of part-time Afterschool instructors at three holistic, school-based 21st CCLC programs, all of which are housed in Greenville County Schools.
-This year’s partners are:
+One full-time student support specialist leads a team of part-time Afterschool instructors at a holistic, school-based 21st CCLC program at Grove Elementary serving 2nd-5th graders